rkirkendall/ac130-health/src/@tests/llm-smoke/README.md

 Key points:
 - `conversation` represents the initial turn history handed to Codex.
 It supports `system`, `user`, and `assistant` roles.
 - `expectations.actions` is an ordered list of tool invocations to assert.
 Arguments are compared using deep partial matching (the test can pin only the fields that matter).
+- To allow flexible string matching, set a field to `{ "$regex": "pattern", "$flags": "i" }`.
+This passes if the actual value matches the supplied regular expression (flags are optional and mirror JavaScript’s `RegExp` flags).
 - `state_assertions` lets a step declare Mongo collection + query + expected document shape after that action completes.
+- `expectations.state_assertions` (top-level) can be used when you only care about the final database state.
+The harness will evaluate those assertions after the scenario finishes, regardless of the specific tool calls taken.
 - `seed.mongo_dump` points at a JSON file in the same directory loaded into the test Mongo database before the conversation starts.

 ## Observed MCP Log Format